hardik-uppal/Fizzbuzz/README.md

 ## Overview

-This project sets up a Docker-based inference service using the [CLIPSegForImageSegmentation model from CIDAS/clipseg-rd64-refined](https://huggingface.co/CIDAS/clipseg-rd64-refined), aimed at processing image segmentation with a focus on clothing in human images.
+This project sets up a Docker-based inference service using the [CLIPSegForImageSegmentation: CIDAS/clipseg-rd64-refined](https://huggingface.co/CIDAS/clipseg-rd64-refined) model, aimed at processing image segmentation with a focus on clothing in human images.
 The setup includes an NGINX server to handle multiple parallel incoming requests efficiently.

 ## Why CLIPSegForImageSegmentation?